jdevfullstack-tutorials/code-testing/README.md

 manually is not that efficient.
 And even a well-tested code will not always work as intended to be.
-Our role is just to minimize and maintain the code.
+Our role is just to minimize errors and maintain the code.

 ## Debugging Vs Code Testing